 3 - Obtain a Yield

-One of the best things about growing food is harvesting it!
-If you're new to gardening, start with a couple easy crops in a small garden plot, or even a few pots, in a convenient place.
+One of the best things about growing food is harvesting it.
+If you're new to gardening, start with a couple easy crops in a small garden plot, or even a few pots in a convenient place.
 It's best if the location is right outside your door or in a place that you pass by daily.
-This way, you will naturally visit your new garden daily, notice when it needs water or is ready to harvest, and you can easily harvest it without going out of your way!
+This way, you will naturally visit your new garden daily, notice when it needs water or is ready to harvest, and you can easily harvest it without going out of your way.

-Once you have felt (and tasted!) success in your garden, expand your garden and begin growing more food.
+Once you have felt (and tasted) success in your garden, expand your garden and begin growing more food.

 What you can do: Notice what you buy most often at the grocery store.
 Is it something you can easily grow in your garden?
 Do a little research to find out what kind of growing conditions it likes.
 Can you grow it in a convenient place in your yard?
-Start small with this gardening project and add to it next year.
+Start small with one gardening project and add to it next year.

 4 - Apply Self-regulation and Accept Feedback